-I started working on her party about 3 months ago, but I only really focused on it about a month ago and I still had to run at the end because of final details.
-Doesn’t matter how early you start, the last couple days are a nightmare.
-At leas they are if you are a perfectionist and control freak, like I am.
+I started working on her party about 3 months ago, but I only really focused on it about a month ago and I still had to run at the end because of the final details.
+Doesn’t matter how early you start, the last couple of days are a nightmare.
+At least they are if you are a perfectionist and control freak like I am.

 This was the overall look I was looking for when the decoration was all done.

 But of course, it all started with the invites!